christiskatsouris/Introduction-Matlab/README.md

 $\textbf{[2]}$  Kharab, A., & Guenther, R. (2018).
 An Introduction to Numerical Methods: A MATLAB® Approach.
 CRC press.

 $\textbf{[3]}$  Golub, G. H., & Van Loan, C. F. (2013).
 Matrix computations.
 JHU press.

+Other:

+Kapoor, S., & Narayanan, A. (2022).
+Leakage and the Reproducibility Crisis in ML-based Science. arXiv preprint arXiv:2207.07048.

 ## Greek Bibliography: